If this is intoxicating alcohol that has been added and not naturally occurring then it is impure and thus prohibited.

 O you who believe.
 Indeed wine, gambling, (sacrificing to idols upon) altars and divining arrows are impurity from the (evil) work of Shaytaan.
 Shun them, so that you may succeed.
 (Surah al-Maidah, 90).

 Firstly, we must check to see which type of alcohol this is.
-If it is not intoxicating alcohol then there is no concern, see the link below for a more detailed answer regarding this issue.
+If it is not intoxicating alcohol in vanilla essence then there is no problem and it would be Halal.
+See the link below for a more detailed answer regarding this issue.

 If it is an intoxicating alcohol and it has been added to the product, and is not naturally occurring, then it is a concern, since intoxicating alcohol is an impurity (as seen in the Ayah above).
 Some scholars have mentioned processes for purifying it, however the strongest opinion in the Hanafi Madhab says such foods cannot be purified.